This guide was for a past season. Valid through .

 Lunar Sighting Intelligence: Dhul Hijjah

-This probability matrix cross-references local coordinates with astronomical parameters to forecast crescent moon (hilal) visibility in Chicago for the target date of 2026-05-17.
+The probability matrix below cross-references local coordinates with astronomical parameters to forecast crescent moon (hilal) visibility in Chicago for the target date of 2026-05-17.
 This specific sighting determines the commencement of the month of Dhul Hijjah, establishing the exact logistical timeline for the Greater Eid.
 Because lunar observances require precise geographical confirmation, this data provides the high-fidelity clarity needed to anticipate event staging and community movement.

 Lunar Probability Matrix